 Good Preparation is the Key

 All effective spiritual technologies have preparatory, learning, and post-learning checkpoints.
 These checkpoints are one way to tell if the learning curriculum is sound.
-For example, we teach Japa Meditation, this is the generic name for the meditation technique known as Transcendental Meditation (TM).
+For example, we teach Japa Meditation; this is the generic name for the meditation technique known as Transcendental Meditation (TM).
 There checkpoints throughout the learning process to ensure proper learning.
 To ensure the best learning outcomes, one should always follow all preparatory steps.
 So it is just like skydiving.

-Both TM and Japa meditation are identical.
-They have the same preparation, learning format, and post-learning checkpoints.
+Both TM and Japa meditation are the same processes.
+They both have the same preparation, learning format, and post-learning checkpoints to achieve the best learning outcomes.
 This process is a quality check.
-This ensures the best learning outcomes.
+It ensures the best learning outcomes.

 Skydiving is a Good Analogy for Other Practices